ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain showers between 7am and 10am, then showers and thunderstorms.
-Mostly sunny.
-High near 82, with temperatures
+         <h3>Saturday</h3>A slight chance of showers and thunderstorms between 10am and noon, then showers and thunderstorms likely.
+Partly sunny.
+High
-         falling to around 74 in the afternoon.
-South southwest wind 8 to 13 mph, with gusts as high as 21 mph.
-Chance of precipitation is 80%.<br></div>
+         near 82, with temperatures falling to around 74 in the afternoon.
+South southwest wind 7 to 14 mph, with gusts as high as
+         23 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms.
+Some of the storms could produce heavy rain.
 Mostly cloudy, with a low around 50.
+West southwest
-West southwest wind 9 to 14 mph, with gusts as high as 23
-         mph.
-Chance of precipitation is 90%.<br></div>
+         wind 9 to 15 mph, with gusts as high as 24 mph.
+Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Rain showers likely before 7am.
+         <h3>Sunday</h3>A chance of rain showers before 7am.
 Sunny, with a high near 64.
-West northwest wind 10 to 17 mph, with gusts as high as 25 mph.
+West northwest wind 10 to 18 mph, with gusts as high as 29
-         Chance of precipitation is 60%.<br></div>
+         mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Clear, with a low around 43.
-West southwest wind 2 to 8 mph.<br></div>
+West southwest wind 2 to 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">